lucky-luke-98/PPM_Seminar/README.md

 <img src="images/RWTH_Logo.png" width="500">

 This repository is an adapted copy of [FOX](https://github.com/vinspdb/FOX).
 This repository incorporates code of an explainable AI approach for Predictive Process Monitoring.
 In comparison to other approaches that use model agnostics, FOX uses an ad-hoc model to approach explainability.
-Its performance on benchmarks can be compared to those of simple machine learning approaches with similar levels of explainability.
+Its performance on benchmark datasets can be compared to those of other machine learning approaches with similar levels of explainability.

 In the process of the above-stated seminar, I performed some changes and additions to the code.
 If you have questions about the code feel free to contact me under my mail: lukas.jaeschke@rwth-aachen.de.